shopinvader/odoo-shopinvader/shopinvader_product_variant_selector/readme/DESCRIPTION.rst

     color : (Green), [Red], (Yellow)

 And you will be locked in this situation without any possibility to select the Yellow shoes with size 19.
-There is an order for filling/selected the value of each option and selecting a value should only impact the next attribute not the previous one.
+There is an order for filling/selecting the value of each options and selecting a value should only impact the next attribute not the previous one.

 This is the Odoo side of Shopinvader_.